CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates-with-mock-scenarios.md

 -   **Switch on airplane mode** during updates
 -   **Simulate complete disconnection** to check offline behavior and resumption capabilities

-Capgo's system minimizes the impact of slow or unstable networks by downloading only the changed parts of an update.
+CodePushGo's system minimizes the impact of slow or unstable networks by downloading only the changed parts of an update.
 Its built-in retry mechanisms handle dropped connections automatically.

 You can configure these scenarios with: